CFGrote/workshop/README.md

 # workshop
-This notebook was created by Sergey Tomin for Workshop: Designing future X-ray FELs.
+This notebooks was created by Sergey Tomin for Workshop: Designing future X-ray FELs.
 Source and license info is on GitHub.
 August 2016.